hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-database-temp-user wordress wordpress_db mysql

-The function creates an temporary database user mysql_sso_db_XXXXXXXX and a random password The user has an limited validity and only granted access to the specific database Returns json to be read SSO Script
+This function creates an temporary database user mysql_sso_db_XXXXXXXX and a random password The user has an limited validity and only granted access to the specific database Returns json to be read SSO Script

 *******************************************************************